jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/10-row-level-security.md

     ![Power BI Desktop icon](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image1.png)

-    *Tip: By default, the Getting Started dialog box opens in front of Power BI Desktop. **Sign-in** and then close the pop-up.*

-1. To open the starter Power BI Desktop file, select the **File > Open Report > Browse Reports**.
+1. To open the starter Power BI Desktop file, select **Open > Browse this device**.

 1. In the **Open** window, navigate to the **D:\Allfiles\Labs\10-row-level-security\Starter** folder, and open the **Sales Analysis** file.

+   *Note: At this point, Power BI will ask you to sign in if you haven't already.
+You can either sign in or select **Cancel** and continue the lab.*

 1. Close any informational windows that may open.